List of Australian region cyclones before 1900: Unnamed tropical cyclone (1889)

 On 1 March 1889, flooding was considerable at Cossack where a cyclone coincided with high tide.
 All crew aboard the Waratah were lost off Cape Preston and one man drowned in the river at Roebourne.

 Unnamed tropical cyclones (1894)

 On 4 January 1894 and 9 January 1894 – Within the space of five days, two cyclones crossed the Pilbara coast.
 The first caused damage to many buildings at Roebourne and Cossack.
 The second cyclone caused more significant damage to the area completely washing away the previously damaged sea wall at Cossack.
 Over forty lives were believed to have been lost as twelve luggers and the steamer Anne were destroyed.
 Altogether, the damage was estimated at 15000 pounds and the loss of some 15000 sheep.
 Flooding was also substantial.

 Cyclone Sigma (1896)

 Cyclone Sigma was a tropical cyclone that caused severe damage in North Queensland, Australia on 26–27 January 1896.
 Overall 23 people died in the cyclone with 3 missing.

+The Great Hurricane (1897)

+On 6 January 1897, a cyclone impacted Darwin, Northern Territory.
+More than 28 people perished in the event, and much of Darwin was reduced to ruin.